Have you ever wanted to know what it takes to grow healthy fruit in the city?

 - Care for an urban orchard in their local neighborhood

 - Learn and understand the needs of the community’s urban fruit trees

 - Increase awareness of the fruit trees in Seattle’s public parks

 - Educate residents of the community about urban orchards and care of fruit trees

 - Involve additional community members as volunteers in caring for fruit trees

-The urban orchard stewards program is designed to empower individuals to become community leaders and fruit tree experts in their neighborhood orchard.
-Interested individuals should sign up as an individual volunteer and indicate interest in becoming an orchard steward.
+The Orchard Steward program is designed to empower individuals to become community leaders and fruit tree experts in their neighborhood orchard.
+Interested individuals should sign up as an individual volunteer and indicate interest in becoming an Orchard Steward.

 We are specifically looking for stewards at the following South Seattle orchards: Amy Yee Tennis Center Orchard, Dr. Jose Rizal Park, and Martha Washington Park.
 In North and Northeast Seattle, we need stewards at the Burke-Gilman Trail, Meridian Playground and Good Shepherd Center Orchard.

-Email Natalie at [email protected] for more questions about the Urban Orchard Stewards Program.
+Email Natalie at [email protected] for more questions about the Orchard Stewards Program.

 Want to become an Orchard Steward?